LukasTsunami/BasicRailsProject/README.md

-A basic Rails api project
+A basic Rails api project, with test environment configured

 You can run it on Docker

 ### If is the first time you run it, just run:
-`docker-compose up --build``
+`docker-compose up --build`
 ### After that you can just run:
 `docker-coompose up`
 ### To stop containers, just run: